mobxjs/mobx-react-lite/README.md

 Warning: \_the return value of `useAsObservableSource` should never be deconstructed!
 So, don't write: `const {multiplier} = useAsObservableSource({ multiplier })`!\_useObservable

-The value passeduseObservableuld always be an object, and is made only shallowly observable.
+The value passed to `useAsObservableSource` should always be an object, and is made only shallowly observable.

 The object returned by `useAsObservableSource`, although observable, should be considered read-only for all practical purposes.
 Use `useLocalStore` to create local, observable, mutable, state.